-- Microdermabrasion is a form of physical exfoliation that can be performed at home through the use of microdermabrasion kits.
+- Microdermabrasion is a form of physical exfoliation that can be performed at home.

-- Microdermabrasion kits are available in two types—crystal-based or diamond-tipped—though diamond-tipped kits are favored for their consistency and user-friendliness.
+- Crystal-based or diamond-tipped microdermabrasion kits are available, with the latter favored for their consistency and user-friendliness.

-- Available microdermabrasion machines offer different features, such as maximum suction power, number of included tips, portability and other bonuses.
+- These machines offer varying bonuses such as maximum suction power, additional tips and greater portability.

-- Microdermabrasion at home is more cost-effective than professional treatments; efficacy is similar, but requires the consistent use of a microdermabrasion kit.
+- At-home microdermabrasion is more cost-effective than professional treatments, but requires consistent use for similar results.

 Microdermabrasion is a skin rejuvenation technique that physically exfoliates the skin by peeling away the stratum corneum, or the top layer of skin.
-This act of exfoliation triggers the body’s wound-healing process, which stimulates the production of collagen, a protein responsible for giving your skin its elasticity.
+This act triggers the body’s reparative wound healing process, which stimulates the production of collagen, a protein responsible for giving skin its elasticity.

 Types of Microdermabrasion Machines

-Crystal-based microdermabrasion systems are the oldest style of DIY microdermabrasion and use a crystal tip or moisturizing cream made of fine crystals to exfoliate your skin.
-The crystals are commonly made of aluminum oxide or, less frequently, sodium chloride, magnesium oxide or sodium bicarbonate.
+Crystal-based microdermabrasion systems are the oldest type of DIY microdermabrasion and use a crystal tip or moisturizing cream made of fine crystals to peel and slough away the skin’s surface.
+The crystals are usually made of aluminum oxide or, less frequently, sodium chloride, magnesium oxide or sodium bicarbonate.

-Crystal microdermabrasion machines work by rubbing and sloughing away your skin’s surface.
-Cream-based kits massage an exfoliating cream of fine crystals into your skin—similar to an exfoliating scrub—that peels away the surface of your skin.
+Cream-based kits use an exfoliating cream of fine crystals that is massaged into the skin—similar to an exfoliating scrub—that peels away the skin’s surface.

 Efficacy of At-Home Microdermabrasion Kits